Grappling with troubled peace process, Kerry urges Israeli settlement limits

 "As in any negotiation there will be moments of up and moments of down, and it goes back and forth," Kerry said.

-Kerry, whose shuttle diplomacy helped to revive the talks last July after a three-year break, has set a nine-month schedule for an agreement, despite widespread skepticism.
+Kerry, whose shuttle diplomacy helped to revive the talks last July after a three-year break, has set a nine-month schedule for an agreement, despite widespread scepticism.

 PALESTINIAN FRUSTRATION